Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-Most mouth ulcers will heal by themselves within a week or two.
-If your mouth ulcers last longer than this or they keep coming back, see your doctor, as they may be a sign of a more serious problem.
+Most mouth ulcers will heal by themselves within 1 or 2 weeks.
+If your mouth ulcers last longer than this or they keep coming back, see your doctor, as this may be a sign of a more serious problem.

-Also, see your GP if you or your child develops severe mouth ulcers with symptoms of general illness such as:
+Also, see your doctor if you or your child develops severe mouth ulcers with symptoms of general illness such as:

 How are mouth ulcers treated?

-Most of the time, mouth ulcers heal on their own without treatment within a week.
-You can relieve any discomfort with a numbing anaesthetic mouth gel applied to the area, which you can buy over-the-counter from pharmacies.
+Most of the time, mouth ulcers heal on their own without treatment in about a week.

 Here are some tips to look after yourself when you have a mouth ulcer: